Frex: dependently-typed algebraic simplification: Goal Extraction via Reflection

-The \idris{} and Agda implementations of \Frexlib{} both contain reflection-based drivers with identical interfaces.
-Each driver receives a frex simplifier and a model of the corresponding presentation.
-They try to infer the abstract syntax of the goal equation, based on the expected type.

-The drivers have no information about the structure of the algebraic signature in question ahead of time. \Frexlib{}'s inductive \Term{} representation means that relevant abstract operator names can be extracted from the presentation.
-However, matching goal fragments against the abstract syntax of the algebraic interpretation is tightly-coupled to the language's reflection primitives.
-Implementing \Frexlib{} in both \idris{} and Agda allows us to compare differences in behaviour.
+The drivers have no information about the structure of the algebraic signature argument ahead of time. \Frexlib{}'s inductive \Term{} representation means that relevant abstract operator names can be extracted from the presentation.
+However, the process of matching goal fragments against the abstract syntax of the algebraic interpretation is tightly coupled to the language's reflection primitives.
+Implementing \Frexlib{} in both \idris{} and \agda{} allows us to compare differences in behaviour.

-A key example is the normalisation of arithmetic expressions such as \ExOne{}.
-Currently in \idris{}, when the driver receives the reflected syntax, the normaliser has already reduced it to \ExTwo{}.
-As far as the theory of monoids is concerned, \ReflectionSY{} is an atomic expression and is therefore treated as another free variable, distinct from \ReflectionY{}.
+The differences between the \idris{} and \agda{} implementations can be seen by considering the normalisation of arithmetic expressions such as \ExOne{}.
+In \idris{}, the reflected syntax passed to the driver represents the normalized expression \ExTwo{}.
+As far as the theory of monoids is concerned, \ReflectionSY{} is an atomic expression and so it is treated as another free variable, distinct from \ReflectionY{}.
 The \idris{} driver then incorrectly infers the invalid equation \ExThree{}, and fails to discharge the goal.
-In contrast, Agda will not preemptively normalise a quoted expression.
-Consequently, the Agda driver successfully finds the equation, and \Frexlib{} solves the previous example.
-We can find similar pathological examples that also confuse the Agda driver, and there is a trade-off involving the engineering effort required to develop heuristics that avoid such pathologies.
+In contrast, Agda does not normalise quoted expressions before reflection, and so the Agda driver successfully finds the equation, allowing \Frexlib{} to solve the example.
+Agda's approach is not always superior: there are similar examples for which the \agda{} driver fails.
+The extent to which the implementation can avoid such pathologies ultimately depends on the engineering effort available to develop heuristics.

-These problems suggest that this direction towards automation is too naive, and quickly produces diminishing returns, requiring large developer resources to deal with edge cases or bespoke solutions under simplifying assumptions.
-In big, mature ecosystems, the abundance of resources makes it possible to maintain practical heuristics, despite these challenges.
-However, we think there could better mechanisms for specifying algebraic contexts from which the solver can extract the required information automatically, and we touch on some possible directions in \secref{conclusion}.
+As these problems indicate, this rather naive approach to automation requires significant developer resources to deal with edge cases or construct bespoke solutions under simplifying assumptions.
+In large, mature ecosystems it may be possible to maintain practical heuristics despite these challenges.
+However, there might be better mechanisms for specifying algebraic contexts, allowing the solver to extract the required information automatically; we suggest such directions in \secref{conclusion}.